John Winton

 John Pratt, pen name John Winton (3 May 1931 in London – 27 April 2001) was an English author and obituarist, following a career in the Royal Navy in which he rose to Lieutenant-Commander.
 He was born in London and served in the Korean War and during the Suez Crisis.
-Whilst still in the Navy, he wrote the comic novel We Joined the Navy, featuring the character of "The Artful Bodger".
+Whilst still in the Navy, he wrote the comic novel We Joined the Navy and its sequels, featuring the character of "The Artful Bodger".
 Several other novels, and a number of non-fiction works on naval subjects, followed, including a biography of Admiral John Jellicoe, 1st Earl Jellicoe.
 Pratt also served for 14 years as an obituarist for The Daily Telegraph.